By: Liz Carino

 Our Expedition Leaders and Inuit guides are highly-trained and experienced in polar expeditions, so you can rest assured you’ll be taken care of throughout your trip.
 In order to be fully prepared for an incredible Arctic adventure, there are a few things to keep in mind before you depart.

-Here are our top tips for travelling to the Arctic:
+Here are our top tips for traveling to the Arctic:

 Adopt the spirit of adventure